spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 EOF
 ```

-#### Connecting the dots (2)
+#### Connecting the dots (two)

-Rancher Desktop leverages 2 different technologies depending on the OS its installed.
+Rancher Desktop leverages two different technologies depending on the OS its installed.

-On Windows, WSL2 will be used and for Linux and MacOS, Lima is the preferred choice.
+On Windows, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) will be used and for Linux and MacOS, [Lima](https://lima-vm.io/docs/) is the preferred choice.

 While both technologies run Linux in a microVM, the behaviors differ in some parts.
 And the mountpoints with the host system are one of these differences.